com-480-data-visualization/OutOfTouch/README.md

 <span align="justify">

 ### Dataset
-We will visualize 2 means of transport in New York City, taxis and bikes.
-The analysis and visualizations will be complementary focused on the following 3 periods: pre, during and post COVID pandemic.
+We will visualize 2 means of transport in New York City: taxis and bikes.
+The analysis and visualizations will be complementary focused on the following 3 periods: pre-, during, and post-COVID-19 pandemic.

-_Note: The datasets were filtered to contain entries only between 2019-2022 corresponding to the COVID pandemic period._
+_Note: The datasets were filtered to contain entries only between 2019-2022 corresponding to the COVID-19 pandemic period._

 - **Taxi Rides**: [NYC Open Data](https://opendata.cityofnewyork.us/data/) ([2019](https://data.cityofnewyork.us/Transportation/2019-Green-Taxi-Trip-Data/q5mz-t52e/about_data), [2020](https://data.cityofnewyork.us/Transportation/2020-Green-Taxi-Trip-Data/pkmi-4kfn/about_data), [2021](https://data.cityofnewyork.us/Transportation/2021-Green-Taxi-Trip-Data/djnb-wcxt/about_data), [2022](https://data.cityofnewyork.us/Transportation/2022-Green-Taxi-Trip-Data/8nfn-ifaj/about_data))

-  Contains the zones/timestamps for pickup and dropoff as well as the cost of the ride, broke in multiple parts such as **fare_amount**, **tolls_amount**, **tip_amount** and others:
+  Contains the zones and timestamps for pickup and dropoff as well as the cost of the ride, broken into multiple parts such as ``fare_amount``, ``tolls_amount``, ``tip_amount``, and others:

   <table border="0" cellspacing="0" cellpadding="0" bgcolor="#fff">
     <tr>